 At MACU, you’re a member

 Credit unions are community-centric and owned by those who use their products and services.
-With emphasis on local and personal interactions, credit union members elect the Board of Directors, while bank customers have no control over leadership.
+With an emphasis on local and personal interactions, credit union members elect the Board of Directors, while bank customers have no control over leadership.
 If you live or work in Northwest Indiana, you can become a member of MACU!

 We are not-for-profit